Seamless Multimodal Transportation Scheduling

 \section{Conclusion and future work}

-In this paper we introduce a decision diagram-based decomposition optimization algorithm for solving the problem of scheduling passengers on multiple legs of a last-mile transportation system.
+In this paper we introduce an optimization algorithm for solving the problem of scheduling passengers on multiple legs of a last-mile transportation system.
 We study a version of the problem where in the last leg of the transportation system, passengers are transported via small-capacity commuter vehicles (CVs) to a limited set of destinations.
 In particular, we study a variant of the problem where each CV trip carries passengers to a common destination, showing that this simplified version remains NP-hard.
-The optimization framework developed relies on a decomposition of the problem into a collection of small-sized decision diagrams that can be mutually optimized over in order to find optimal solutions.
+The optimization framework relies on a decomposition of the problem into a collection of small-sized decision diagrams that can be mutually optimized over.
 This algorithm is shown to dramatically outperform existing techniques.

-Through a vast and thorough set of computational experiments, we show that the algorithm developed can scale to problems of practical size.
-We also provide a thorough investigation of how one can balance conflicting objectives of minimizing passenger wait times with the total number of CV trips.
-Our experimental results indicate that focusing on both objectives simultaneously does not hinder the performance on either objective taken individually, indicating that practitioners can work with both objectives when planning schedules.
+Our experimental evaluation indicates that the algorithm developed can scale to problems of practical size and that considering conflicting objectives of minimizing passenger wait times with the total number of CV trips simultaneously does not significantly hinder the performance on either objective taken individually.